-1) A formal study is proposed to research possible uses for the toll booth and other toll plaza buildings throughout the system.
-The recommendations developed as part of this study will be brought before the Board for further action.

-2) Toll Booth removal - In order to minimize the initial costs of the All-Electronic Tolling conversion project, the majority of the toll booths on the system were left in place.
+- 1) A formal study is underway to research possible uses for the toll booth and other toll plaza buildings throughout the system.
+The recommendations developed as part of this study will be brought before the Board for further action. - 2) Toll Booth removal In order to minimize the initial costs of the All-Electronic Tolling conversion project, the majority of the toll booths on the system were left in place.
 It is proposed to remove the toll booths and related equipment and this will be done in a prioritized manner.

 Purpose and Need The implementation of All-Electronic Tolling has substantially changed the facilities usage throughout the toll road system.
+Analysis of the best use of the cash toll facilities no longer in use and planning for removal of the toll booths no longer needed is underway.

-Project Status The project will be started in FY 2016 with scope definition.
+Project Status The project started in FY 2016 with scope definition.